Paine Field: Airlines and destinations

-At the time of its full launch in May 2019, Paine Field had 26 daily arrivals and departures on Alaska Airlines and United Airlines through their regional subsidiaries, as well as San Juan Airlines.
+At the time of its full launch in May 2019, Paine Field had 26 daily arrivals and departures on Alaska Airlines through their regional subsidiaries, as well as San Juan Airlines.
 The earliest departure was scheduled at 6 a.m. and the latest departure was 9:05 p.m.
 As of June 2022, Paine Field has 18 daily departures to 9 destinations.
-Most Alaska Airlines flights are operated by Horizon Air, though Alaska Airlines also operates a number of mainline jets to supplement the regional carrier.
+Most Alaska Airlines flights are operated by Horizon Air, though Alaska Airlines also operates a number of mainline Boeing 737 jets to supplement the regional carrier.